Tuntian: Impact

 The tuntian system was to have far-reaching effects, both for Cao Cao himself and for the overall economy of China.
 Once the scheme had proven successful initially, Cao Cao wasted no time in extending the scheme to all areas under his control; as a result the positive effects of this organised farming was soon felt all over northern China, which he reunified.

 In the short-term, meanwhile, the tuntian system was also instrumental to the success of Cao Cao's campaigns, many of which were long-range offensives across the plains of northern China; with a massive and efficient agriculture to support his army, he was able to sustain these offensives and gain victory.
 Overall, the tuntian system, along with the repair of irrigation works, were among the foremost contributions of Cao Cao to the economy of the Han dynasty, and contributed to the enduring strength of the state of Cao Wei in the Three Kingdoms period.

 Ming dynasty

-The tuntian in Ming dynasty had two variants, known as tunpu (屯堡) and weisuo (衛所制).
+The tuntian in Ming dynasty had two variants, known as the tunpu (屯堡) and weisuo (衛所制).